cjwainwright/genetis/README.md

 ```
 Note that `home.html` and `contact.html` are not full html documents, they are treated as _document fragments_.
 As such they do not need the `html` element, nor do they need to be a single element at the top level, we'll refer to them as **partial html files**, or more simply just **partials**.

-That's our basic structure, now run SSG (as detailed in the previous section) and see what we end up with.
+That's our basic structure, now run genetis (as detailed in the previous section) and see what we end up with.

-SSG will process the contents of the `src` folder and output to a `dist` folder by default.
+genetis will process the contents of the `src` folder and output to a `dist` folder by default.
 In the `dist` folder we have two output html files, one for each of the partial html files.
 There is no output file for the template, this has been merged in with the partials to create the full output.
 ```
 📁 my-site
 ├─ 📁 dist